 We don't give out this information because it's not an accurate indication of how your boots will fit, and it should generally not be used as a sizing tool.
 By giving out this information, we feel this actually may be misleading.
 Outsole and insole lengths across different brands, even though the same size, will almost always be different and fit differently.
 Pairing this with last volume and patterns, you can easily get different measurements than expected once the boot is finished being built even though it's the same size across brands.
 Different lasts and insoles from different brands will always have a difference in measurement due to the different shapes of both the lasts and insoles used.
 Therefore, you may notice length, width, ball and volume to all be different measurements from brand to brand, even though the boots may be the same stamped size.

-What in general should I expect when buying new leather boots made like this?
+What in general should I expect for fit and feel when buying new leather boots made like this?

 The majority of the components used to build are boots are either leather or metal.
 This includes items such as veg tan leather heel counters, heel bases, midsoles, insoles and welts.
 Additionally, there is a metal shank in the arch area underneath the insole where cork is found.
 Therefore, you may notice the boots to be stiff all over when putting them on for the first time and for wearing them for the first few wears.
 The leather components, such as the heel counter and insole, will mold to your feet with wear, but may feel a bit stiff for the first few wears.
 Initially, it is common to experience some heel lift or slip because the insole has not yet been broken in.
 With wear, your feet will sink into the insole and the insole will conform to your feet.
 This helps to greatly to reduce any heel lift or slip you may experience.
 Some heel or general foot slip/movement out of the box is normal, but if you have a drastic amount of volume/space, you may need the next half size down.